Derived equivalences induced by good silting complexes

-All above mention equivalences are induced by compact objects (i.e. objects such that the induced Hom-covariant functor commutes with respect to direct sums).
-On the other side, infinitely generated tilting modules play an important role in the study of module categories, and a tilting theorem is also valid for this case.
-But it is not easy to compute the categories of right $E$-modules which are involved in the equivalences induced by such a module, and approaches which use derived categories are useful.
-One of the papers which pursues such an approach in the so called $1$-tilting case is \cite{Baz1}.
-Continuing the same way of thinking, in \cite{BMT} it is shown that a good $n$-tilting module $T\in\Mod{A}$ induces an equivalence between the derived category $\Der{A}$ and a subcategory of the derived category $\Der{B}$, where $B$ is the endomorphism algebra of $T$.
-This equivalence is realized by the derived hom functor $\RHom_A(T,-)$, and its adjoint, namely the derived tensor product.
+However, in the study of module categories, infinitely generated tilting modules play an important role, \cite{GT06}.
+It was observed (e.g., in \cite{fac1} and \cite{fac2}) that in some cases versions of the above-mentioned counter equivalences are still valid, but it is not easy to compute the categories of right $E$-modules which are involved.
+A general result due to Bazzoni in \cite{Baz1} takes a significant step in this sense by introducing so called good $1$-tilting modules.
+Continuing the same way of thinking, in \cite{BMT} it is shown that if $T\in\Mod{A}$ is a good $n$-tilting module then the derived hom functor $\RHom_A(T,-)$ induces an equivalence between the derived category $\Der{A}$ and a subcategory of the derived category $\Der{\mathrm{End}_A(T)}$.
+As in the classical case, these results have a very general version, proved in \cite{NS}.

-On the other side, since the class of classical tilting modules over finitely generated algebras is not closed under mutations, it was extended to the class of support $\tau$-tilting modules in \cite{AIR}.
-These correspond to the compact silting complexes of length $2$, introduced in \cite{KV} in order to describe $t$-structures in derived categories.
-These modules also induce the first equivalence from the Tilting Theorem, \cite{Jasso}, but it was proved in \cite{Buan} that in order to obtain a pair of counter equivalences we have to replace the endomorphism ring of the module with the endomorphism ring of the corresponding compact silting complex as object in the corresponding derived category.
-We refer to \cite{FMS} and \cite{NSZ} for recent results on equivalences induced by tilting or compact silting complexes.
+For practical reasons, the class of classical tilting modules was extended to the class of support $\tau$-tilting modules in \cite{AIR}, which can be interpreted as the compact silting complexes of length $2$ introduced in \cite{KV}.
+It is shown in \cite{HKM} and \cite{Buan} that support $\tau$-tilting modules still induce counter equivalences, but in order to obtain these we have to replace the endomorphism ring of the module with the endomorphism ring of the corresponding compact silting complex as an object in the corresponding derived category.
+We refer to \cite{FMS}, \cite{Jasso} and \cite{NSZ} for other results on equivalences induced by tilting or compact silting complexes.